 What is a podcast host?

-A podcast host hosts your audio files on their website, along with your cover art, and other metadata needed, and delivers it all to listeners via platforms like iTunes, spotify and stitcher via an RSS feed.
+A podcast host hosts your audio files on their website, along with your cover art, and other metadata needed, and delivers it all to listeners via platforms like Apple Podcasts and Spotify via an RSS feed.

 In other words, a podcast host is the delivery system between you and your listeners.